The concept of self-awareness has intrigued philosophers since the dawn of antiquity.

 At a recent international workshop, philosophers and neuroscientists gathered to discuss self-awareness and how it is linked to metacognition.
 Associated with the paralimbic network of the brain, scientists believe self-awareness serves as a “tool for monitoring and controlling our behavior and adjusting our beliefs of the world, not only within ourselves, but, importantly, between individuals.”
 This higher-order thinking strategy actually changes the structure of the brain, making it more flexible and open to even greater learning.

 Psychologists consider self-awareness a critical aspect of human development because of its role in helping us glean meaning from life experiences.
 That meaning is what helps children find purposeful careers, activities, and friendships.
-Self-awareness is interconnected with each of the other abilities of The Compass Advantage—curiosity, sociability, resilience, integrity, resourcefulness, creativity, and empathy.
+Self-awareness is interconnected with each of the other abilities of The Compass Advantage.
 Metacognitive abilities, like self-awareness, evolve like most others — through practice.

 Students from Bainbridge High School in Washington State chose the photo, words, and quote for the above SELF-AWARENESS banner — one of seven that hang in the hallways of their school to remind all students of the core abilities that matter most to their development and well-being.

 Let go of the myth that giving children critical feedback will harm their confidence and self-esteem.
 When given constructively, children understand that feedback helps them learn about themselves.
 Children who are encouraged to reflect on their behavior, actions, and performance, most often take responsibility to improve.
 Dr. Heidi Grant Halvorson provides helpful feedback guidelines for parents in the article, The Art (and Science) of Giving Your Kids Feedback.